EU warns Hungary against use of Russia's COVID-19 vaccine | Health

 "This is where the authorisation process and vaccine confidence meet.
 If our citizens start questioning the safety of a vaccine, should it not have gone through rigorous scientific assessment to prove its safety and efficacy, it will be much harder to vaccinate a sufficient proportion of the population," the Commission spokesman added in an emailed statement.
 A recent study of 8,000 people in the United States and Britain found that fewer people would "definitely" take a COVID-19 vaccine than the 55% of the population which scientists estimate is needed to provide so-called herd immunity .

 Experts have said that misinformation and perceived weak safety checks on candidate vaccines play a central role in reducing confidence in their efficacy.
-Orban's government has said it plans to trial and licence Sputnik V, and this week would begin importing a small number of doses that could lead to larger imports and mass-production in Hungary next year if the shot proved safe and effective.
+Hungary on Thursday imported the first doses of Sputnik V as part of a plan that could lead to larger imports and domestic, mass production next year if the shot proves safe and effective.

+"Hungarian experts will have the opportunity to study the vaccine in the forthcoming period and make a well-founded decision on potential usability and approval," Foreign Minister Peter Szijjarto said in a Facebook video.
+The government did not respond to questions on whether it wanted to licence the Sputnik V vaccine at home or through the required EU process.

 Russia's sovereign wealth fund said last week that interim trial results showed Sputnik V is 92% effective at protecting people from the COVID-19 respiratory disease, and the country is preparing for mass inoculations.
 Vaccines being developed by U.S. firms Moderna and Pfizer - the latter in cooperation with Germany's BioNTech - have showed slightly better results on a much larger sample of people exposed to the virus.